-19. Use Bamboo mat
+19. Use Bamboo Mat

 If you don’t have an option to move into the basement or elevate your bed, then you can try using a bamboo mat.
 It may not be as comfortable as your regular plush cotton mattress, but bamboo will prevent the heat from being transferred to your body.

-You don’t have to remove your whole mattress to make it work as you can buy this comfortable bamboo mat that you can place it on your bed.
+You don’t have to remove your whole mattress to make it work as you can buy this comfortable bamboo mat that you can place on your bed.

-20. Use cooler mattress
+20. Use Cooler Mattress

-You can also use light-colored single cotton sheet bed cover for more exceptional breathability.
+You can also use a light-colored single cotton sheet bed cover for more exceptional breathability.
 Regularly changing bed sheets with a fresh and clean sheet usually makes it more comfortable to sleep.
 This also keeps the mattress temperature remains low.

 Some specially designed cooling sheets are made from breathable materials to remove moisture and sweat.
 That keeps you comfortable and dry.

-21. Turn off lights
+21. Turn Off Lights

 Turn off lights from the room when you don’t need it.
 It may seem insignificant, but lights produce heat, even LED lights when turned on.
 If you have several lights in your house, then this adds up and increases the temperature inside the room.

-22. Sleep alone
+22. Sleep Alone

-Our body continually produces heat to keep it function properly.
+Our body continually produces heat to keep it functioning properly.
 Sleeping alone on a hot weather day reduces the heat generated inside the room.
 If that’s not a possibility, then you can maintain some distance between your partner so both of you can remain cooler.

-23. Clean the room
+23. Clean The Room

 Keeping your room clean not only makes it look nicer and appealing but also reduces the heat.
-Items such as old clothing and bed sheets absorb heat and keep it trapped inside the room.
+Items such as old clothing and bedsheets absorb heat and keep it trapped inside the room.

-By cleaning your room, you will have more space for the air to circulate and less heat capturing source.
+By cleaning your room, you will have more space for the air to circulate and less heat-capturing source.
 This helps to cool down your room faster without air conditioning.